Arunvijay28/Mentoring-system/README.md

 ### Manager side
 To show the overall report to the manager we used Matplotlib for visualising the data which is stored in form of text file.
 By Clicking a particular Mentor, The Manager could able to see the mark details of the corresponding Mentees in form of pie chart and bar graph

+### Furture works
+To generate an online meeting using zoom api